prometheus-operator/kube-prometheus/docs/customizations/developing-prometheus-rules-and-grafana-dashboards.md

     dashboards+:: myMixin.grafanaDashboards
 ```

-The `prometheusRules` object is a PrometheusRule Kubernetes CRD and it should be defined as its own jsonnet object.
-If you define multiple mixins in a single jsonnet object there is a possibility that they will overwrite each others' configuration and there will be unintended effects.
+The `prometheusRules` object is a PrometheusRule CRD.
+It should be defined as its own jsonnet object.
+If you define multiple mixins in a single jsonnet object, there is a possibility that they will overwrite each others'
+configuration and there will be unintended effects.
 Therefore, use the `prometheusRules` object as its own jsonnet object:

 ```jsonnet
 ...